paulmalherbe/Tartan/doc/SYS.rst

 In 2015, version 5, I replaced PyGtk with Tkinter and ttk.

-In 2020, version 6.1, I dropped support for MySQL and Firebird databases.
+In 2021, version 6, I upgraded to Python 3 and dropped support for MySQL and Firebird databases.

 .. _Python: http://www.python.org
 .. _Tkinter: http://www.python.org/topics/tkinter